s4236569/physgap/content/classes/PHYS1171/pressure.md

 The balls surface hasn't changed so all the forces still all point to the centre of the ball.
 But what has changed is that forces on the left hand side are all larger than the forces on the right.
-If we added up all the forces we would find that the net force points to the right.
+If we added up all the forces we would find that the total pressure force points to the right.
 The ball would start moving that way.

+So coming back to the sinking tennis ball problem from the last example and in light of what we have just been talking about what is one way to make the tennis ball float?
+What can we say about how the pressure changes in a real liquid?

 Here we can see that if we know what the pressure is at every point in a fluid we can predict what forces will act on a submerged object.
 Also we can see that a change in pressure also known as a pressure gradient or a pressure differential can cause motion.
-For example this is why water flows in a garden hose.
+For example a blood pressure differential is what causes blood to flow through our veins.

 <!-- vim: set ft=pdc: -->